The Three Most Dangerous Drugs for Bones

-In another 2016 meta-analysis in which eighteen studies containing 244,109 fracture cases were evaluated, PPI use increased the risk of fractures—not just hip and spine, but other bones as well.25
+In another 2016 meta-analysis in which eighteen studies containing 244,109 fracture cases were evaluated.
+The researchers concluded that PPI’s increase fracture risk—not just hip and spine, but other bones as well.25

 A 2006 study published in the Journal of the American Medical Association, showed that fracture risk increases the longer some take the medication.26 After one year of taking a PPI, there was a 22% increase in hip fracture risk, which climbed each year: 41% increased hip fracture risk after two years, 54% increased hip fracture risk after three years, and 59% increase hip fracture risk after four years.

 Antidepressants are one of the most commonly prescribed drugs in the U.S. Almost 25 million adults have been on antidepressants for over two years, and another 15 million have been on the medications for at least five years.27 The most popular—selective serotonin reuptake inhibitors (SSRIs) or serotonin and norepinephrine reuptake inhibitors (SNRIs)—are widely prescribed for everything from depression to anxiety, fibromyalgia, premenstrual syndrome, and more.
 SSRI drugs include fluoxetine (Prozac), citalopram (Celexa), escitalopram (Lexapro), paroxetine (Paxil, Pexeva), sertraline (Zoloft).

 While the fact that antidepressants reduce sex drive, inhibit orgasm, cause weight gain, headaches, dry mouth and insomnia is bad enough, most people don’t realize that they also cause osteoporosis and increase fracture risk.
 SSRIs harm bone in many different ways, but the damage is so unique that the increase in fracture risk can occur even without declines in bone mineral density.
 While the mechanisms of how serotonin harms bone are still incompletely understood, there are fifteen different types of serotonin receptors in the body.
 Both osteoblasts (which build bone) and osteoclasts (which break down bone) have serotonin receptors and serotonin damages the natural, healthy activities of these cells.28